Cytisine: Sources

 Cytisine is extracted from the seeds of Cytisus laburnum L. (golden rain acacia), and is found in several genera of the subfamily Faboideae of the family Fabaceae, including Laburnum, Anagyris, Thermopsis, Cytisus, Genista, Retama and Sophora.
-Cytisine is also present in Gymnocladus of the subfamily Caesalpinioideae.
+Cytisine is thought to also be present in Gymnocladus of the subfamily Caesalpinioideae, although this has not been proven.

 Toxicity

 Cytisine has been found to interfere with breathing and cause death in test mice; i.v. in mice is about 2 mg/kg.
 Cytisine is also teratogenic.

 Māmane (Sophora chrysophylla) can contain amounts of cytisine that are lethal to most animals.
 The palila (Loxioides bailleui, a bird), Uresiphita polygonalis virescens and Cydia species (moths), and possibly sheep and goats are not affected by the toxin for various reasons, and consume māmane, or parts of it, as food.
 U. p. virescens caterpillars are possibly able to sequester the cytisine to give themselves protection from predation; they have aposematic coloration which would warn off potential predators.